Peter Ueberroth

 Ueberroth (front right) watches President Ronald Reagan throw the first pitch prior to a game at Memorial Stadium in Baltimore.

 Peter Victor Ueberroth (/ˈjuːbərɒθ/; born September 2, 1937) is an American sports and business executive known for his involvement in the Olympics and in Major League Baseball.
 A Los Angeles–based businessman, he was the chairman of the Los Angeles Olympic Organizing Committee which brought the games to Los Angeles in 1984.
-Ueberroth was named 1984's Time Man of the Year for his success in organizing the Olympic games.
+Ueberroth was named 1984's Time Man of the Year for his success in organizing the Olympic Games, and was also named The Sporting News Sportsman of the Year.

 After the conclusion of the games, he was named as the sixth commissioner of baseball, a role he held from 1984 to 1989.
 He later served as the chairman of the United States Olympic & Paralympic Committee from 2004 to 2008.

 Early life

 Ueberroth was born in Evanston, Illinois, the son of Laura (Larson) and Victor Ueberroth.
 His father was of German and Austrian descent, and his mother was of Swedish and Irish ancestry.
 He caddied at Sunset Ridge Country Club, in Northfield, Illinois.
 He grew up in Northern California.
 While attending Fremont High School, Ueberroth excelled in football, baseball, and swimming.
 After graduating from high school, Ueberroth attended San Jose State University on an athletic scholarship.
 While attending San Jose State he joined Delta Upsilon.
 He competed in the 1956 United States Olympic water polo trials but failed to make the team.
 Ueberroth ultimately graduated from San Jose State in 1959 with a degree in business.